 Action Sack Variants:

 - Lightning Flag - Players spawn with a LightRifle, no secondary weapon, and no abilities.
-Players have no access to grenades, no shields, no motion tracker, +50% movement speed, double jumping height, and double player gravity.
+Players have no access to grenades, no shields, no motion tracker, 150% movement speed, 200% jumping height, and 200% player gravity.
 All damage is instant kill.
 Players carry the flag on their backs (allowing them to use their weapons simultaneously) and can instantly return flags by touching them.
+Quickly gaining score grants the player a personal ordnance from the following table.
 Players who die emit a confetti effect (in similar vein to the Grunt Birthday Party effect).